Xintong1122/Event_Study/README.md

 ## License

 This project is licensed under the MIT License.
-Data sourced from Discord is subject to platform Terms of Service.
+Data sourced from Discord is subject to platform's Terms of Service.
 This research is for academic purposes and does not constitute financial advice.

 ---